 - People have an attention span of roughly eight seconds.
 Entertain and educate quickly or you will lose them.

-- Use oversized call-to-action text that is easier to read on mobile devices.
+- Use oversized call to action text that is easy to read on mobile devices.

 These are just a few examples of powerful native video ads.
 Although there are several native ad formats, native video offers a great opportunity to tell a story and entertain quickly within a medium that we all enjoy.